kalibera/rchk/README.md

 1. Install (manually) [VirtualBox](https://www.virtualbox.org/wiki/Downloads), e.g. `apt-get install virtualbox`
 2. Install (manually) [Vagrant](https://www.vagrantup.com/), e.g. `apt-get install vagrant`
-3. Install (automatically) R build dependencies, LLVM, WLLVM and rchk: just run `vagrant up` from `image` directory.
-Note that the installation will take long, as it will be downloading an Ubuntu 16.04.2 image and installing indeed the R build dependencies to a fresh Ubuntu image.
-Log in to the machine by `vagrant ssh`.
+3. Install (automatically) R build dependencies, LLVM, WLLVM and rchk: run `vagrant up` in `image` directory

+Note that the automated installation will take long, as it will be downloading an Ubuntu 16.04.2 image and installing the R build dependencies to a fresh Ubuntu image.
+Should the installation fail or time out, it can be re-started by `vagrant provision`.
+One can log in to the machine by `vagrant ssh` to use the tools after successful install or to fix issues should the installation fail.

 For both native and virtual installation, to check GNU-R: